nmoroze/tclint/docs/violations.md

 Source files must be indented consistently. `tclint` requires an additional level of indentation within script arguments (e.g. the body of an `if` or `while` command), as well as for continuations of command arguments.

+The one configurable exception is the `namespace eval` command.
+If `style.indent-namespace-eval` is false, then the body of this command doesn't need an extra level of indentation.
+The default is true.

 The indentation style can be configured using `style.indent`.
 The default is 4 spaces.
 Tabs and spaces may never be mixed.

 ### Rationale